Netanyahu claims victory in Israel election after hard right shift

 He pulled off the feat with a pitch for ultranationalist votes in the final days of the hard-fought campaign, using tactics that could deepen a feud with the White House, at least as long as President Barack Obama remains in office.

-Netanyahu has focused on the threat from Iran's nuclear program and militant Islam.
-But many Israelis had said they were tiring of the message, and the center-left campaigned on social and economic issues, surging in polls as election day neared.
+Netanyahu has focused on the threat from Iran's nuclear programme and militant Islam.
+But many Israelis had said they were tiring of the message, and the centre-left campaigned on social and economic issues, surging in polls as election day neared.

 An exit poll for Channel 2 TV gave Likud 28 seats and Zionist Union 27 in the 120-member parliament.
 Channel 10, revising its survey several hours after voting ended, put that margin at 27 seats for Likud to 26 for Zionist Union.
 Channel 1 had both parties tied at 27.